sithjaisong/SJ_dissertation_appendices/README.md

 # network
 This repository contains R-scripts used in the dissertation of Mr. Sith Jaisong, IRRI scholar and University of the Philippines Los Baños (UPLB) student, for the analyzing crop health survey data using network analysis.

-R Scripts used to run to compare correlation coefficients from each correlation methods
+R Scripts used to run to compare correlation coefficients from each correlation method
 ===

 The script named [01_compare_cor_coef.R](https://github.com/sithjaisong/network/blob/master/01_compare_cor_coef.R) is assigned to perform similarity test of the correlation coefficients from each method and cluster analysis using Euclidean distance.
-This script also is included to the method to find injury pairs that are significantly related at different thresholds (*p*-value > 0.05, < 0.05, and < 0.01) resulting from four correlation methods.
+This script also is included the method to find injury pairs that are significantly related at different thresholds (*p*-value > 0.05, < 0.05, and < 0.01) resulting from four correlation methods.

 R Scripts used to run co-occurrence analysis and network construction
 ===